BrandEmbassy/slim-nette-extension/README.md

             error: App\ApiErrorHandler # Called when unhandled exception bubbles out

         routes:
-            new-api: # This is name of your API
             "2.0": # Version of your API
-                    '/channels': # Matched URL will be "your-domain.org/new-api/2.0/channels"
+                "channels": # Matched URL will be "your-domain.org/2.0/channels"
                     post:
                         # This is service will be invoked to handle the request
                         service: App\CreateChannelAction

                         # Here middleware stack is defined.
 It's evaluated from bottom to top.
-                            middleware:
+                        middlewares:
                             - App\SomeOtherMiddleware # last in row
                             - App\UsuallyRequestDataValidationMiddleware # second in row
                             - App\SomeAuthMiddleware # this one is called first

         beforeRouteMiddlewares:
             # this is called for each route, before route middlewares
-            - App\SomeBeforeRequestMiddleware
+            - App\SomeBeforeRouteMiddleware

         beforeRequestMiddlewares:
             # this is called for each request, even when route does NOT exist (404 requests)
-            - App\SomeBeforeRouteMiddleware tests/Dummy/BeforeRequestMiddleware.php
+            - App\SomeBeforeRequestMiddleware
 ```

-You can also reference the named service by it's name.
+You can also reference the named service by its name.

 See `tests/SlimApplicationFactoryTest.php` and `tests/config.neon` for more examples.